digicademy-chf/chf_container/Documentation/Maintenance/Index.rst

 =============================

-The main change that is required to make this set-up fit for a new TYPO3 version is to check that all images and packages listed in :file:`compose.yml` and the :file:`Containerfile` files have the **right PHP and MariaDB versions as per the official system requirements**.
-In addition, :file:`composer.json` needs to indicate the PHP version being used.
+The main change that is required to make this set-up fit for a new TYPO3 version is to check that all images and packages listed in :file:`compose.yml`, the :file:`Containerfile` files, and :file:`composer.json` adhere to the **right PHP and MariaDB versions as per the official system requirements**.

-When you produce an update, also remember to indicate the new TYPO3 version in the ``README.rst``.
+When you produce an update, also remember to indicate the new TYPO3 version in the file :file:`README.rst`.

 ..  _creating-a-new-release: